Loading...

 How long can you live with kidney failure?

-It is not possible to measure the life expectancy of a person with renal disease, as it depends on several factors.
+It is not possible to measure the life expectancy of a person with renal disease.
+It depends on several factors.

 • Age